arkku/ihex/README.md

 kk_ihex
 =======

 A small library for reading and writing Intel HEX (or IHEX) format.
+See the header file `kk_ihex.h` for documentation, or below for simple examples.

 ~ [Kimmo Kulovesi](http://arkku.com/), 2013-12-27

 Writing
 =======

-Writing binary data as IHEX ASCII:
+Basic usage for writing binary data as IHEX ASCII:

     struct ihex_state ihex;
     ihex_init(&ihex);